Image Credit: Leo Pakhomov/Shutterstock.com

 - Restoration of weight-supported locomotion and coordinated steering and balance takes place in rats during training mode along with recovery of SCI.

-This novel robotic technology yields the desired result in humans and animals.
+This novel robotic technology yields the desired result in both humans and animals.

 Principles to Robotic Locomotion